 Colombia: Day of the Little Candles

-A sea of lights marks the start of the Christmas season in Colombia, on the eve of the Immaculate Conception.
-Inside and outdoors, everything from paper lanterns and votive candles to massive candle pillars are lit for Día de las Velitas, or Day of the Little Candles.
+A sea of lights marks the start of the Christmas season in Colombia on the eve of the Immaculate Conception.
+Inside and outdoors, people light everything from paper lanterns and votive candles to massive candle pillars for Día de las Velitas, or Day of the Little Candles.

 nito // Shutterstock

-Caga Tio is certainly one of the world’s more unusual Christmas traditions.
-Caga Tio is a log that children feed scraps of food.
-As a show of gratitude, Caga Tio “poops” out presents when children hit it with a stick while singing the traditional Caga Tio song.
+Caga Tió is likely one of the world’s more unusual Christmas traditions.
+Caga Tió is a log, usually painted with a friendly face and wearing a red hat, that children feed food scraps.
+As a show of gratitude, Caga Tió “poops” out presents and candy—usually turrón, a classic Spanish nougat—when children hit it with a stick while singing the traditional Caga Tió song.

 Pta Pta // Shutterstock